Kenneth Angell: Auxiliary Bishop of Providence

-On August 9, 1974, Angell was appointed auxiliary bishop of Providence and Tttular bishop of Septimunicia by Pope Paul VI.
+On August 9, 1974, Angell was appointed auxiliary bishop of Providence and Titular Bishop of Septimunicia by Pope Paul VI.
 He received his episcopal consecration on October 7, 1974, from Bishop Louis Gelineau, with Archbishop John Whealon and Bishop John Hackett serving as co-consecrators, at the Cathedral of Saints Peter and Paul.

 In 1989, Angell promised to "take care of it" when Reverend Normand Demers was arrested and jailed for misconduct with boys while working at The Haitian Project; Demers was later brought back to work in the diocese.
 Angell testified in a 1990 lawsuit that he did not take allegations against another priest, Reverend William O'Connell, seriously.
 O'Connell was later convicted and served a short sentence before moving to New Jersey, where he committed more crimes and died in prison.